-> Console Redirection
+Console Redirection Settings

-Specify how the host and the remote computer (which the user is using) will exchange data.
+Specifies how the host computer and the remote computer (which the user is using) will exchange data.
 Both computers should have the same or compatible settings.
-Enable or disable the console redirection.
-When enabled, the following submenus will be available.

-> Console Redirection Settings Serial Port for Out-of-Band Management / Windows Emergency Management Services (EMS) > Terminal Type EMS
+Console Redirection Settings > Terminal Type

-The options are: VT100, VT100+, VT-UTF8, and SNSI.

-VT-UTF8 is the preferred terminal type for out-of-band management.
-Next choice is VT100+, then VT100.
+The options are: VT100, VT100+, VT-UTF8, and ANSI.
+The preferred terminal type for out-of-band management is [VT-UTF8].
+The next best choices are [VT100+] and [VT100].

-> Console Redirection Settings Serial Port for Out-of-Band Management / Windows Emergency Management Services (EMS) > Bits per second EMS
+Console Redirection Settings > Bits per second

-Select the serial port transmission speed.
+Selects the serial port transmission speed.
 The speed must match the other side.
 Long or noisy lines may require a lower speed.